Genie-Usman/slashcart_assignment/README.md

 ### SlashCart Assignment

-- Made in plain HTML5,CSS3 and JS
+- Made in plain HTML5,CSS3 and JS as required by the assignment's guideline
 - Used Swiperjs library for sliders

 ### Note